-The DSKRESET command enables the operator to change floppy or removable hard disks.
+The DSKRESET command enables the operator to change disks.
 The DSKRESET command with no command tail resets all the disk drives.
 DSKRESET with specified drives in the command tail resets only those drives.
-After turning on the system, MP/M-86 automatically resets all of the drives.
+After turning on the system, MP/M II automatically resets all of the drives.
 It is important to reset a drive with the DSKRESET command before changing the disk in that drive.
 If the disk reset is successful, it means no one else is using the disk and it can be safely changed.